iteriodata/terraform-style-guide/README.md

 ### Comments

-When commenting use two "//" and a space in front of the comment.
+When commenting use "#" and a space in front of the comment for a single line comment.

 ```
-// CREATE ELK IAM ROLE
+# CREATE ELK IAM ROLE
 ...
 ```

+and "/* */" for a multi-line commend.
+/* variable "environment" {
+  default = "dev"
+} */

 ## Naming Conventions